-Children's best interests must be prioritised when deciding on children's issues atmosphere of happiness, love and understanding."
+Children's best interests must be prioritised when deciding on children's issues

 Parents and the authorities must always consider how their decisions will affect children.
 Adults should seek solutions that are in children's best interests.
 Reasons for decisions should be explained to children in a manner that they can understand.
+The UN Convention on the Rights of the Child consists of a total of 54 articles.